HB9HUS/notes-on-learning-cw/README.md

 ### What is there to learn
 When starting to learn CW, you are probably not aware, that there are many different things that you can learn.
 These are:
-- Receiving CW
+- Receiving CW:
 Receiving CW is the hard part of being a CW operator.
 Starting with the letters
-- Sending CW
+- Sending CW:
 Sending is much easier than receiving.
-- Procedures
+- Procedures:
 Being a CW operator includes not only sending and receiving the letters and words in CW but many procedural things such as abbreviations or QSO formats.

 I will try to describe the different points in the following chapters.